YargKlnc/Credit-Risk-Classification/README.md

 •	Summarize the results from the machine learning model.
 Include your justification for recommending the model for use by the company.
 If you don’t recommend the model, justify your reasoning

-*Coding Conventions and Formatting*

-•	Place imports at the top of the file, just after any module comments and docstrings and before module globals and constants

-•	Name functions and variables with lowercase characters, with words separated by underscores

-•	Follow DRY (Don’t Repeat Yourself) principles, creating maintainable and reusable code

-•	Use concise logic and creative engineering where possible

 # References